anchore/anchore-charts/stable/enterprise/README.md

 anchoreConfig:
   database:
     timeout: 120
-    # Use SSL, but the default Postgres config in helm's stable repo does not support SSL on server side, so this should be set for external DBs only.
-    # All SSL dbConfig values are only utilized when ssl=true
     ssl: true
     sslMode: verify-full
     # sslRootCertName is the name of the Postgres root CA certificate stored in certStoreSecretName
     sslRootCertFileName: rds-combined-ca-cert-bundle.pem

   internalServicesSSL:
-    # Set internalServicesSSL.enabled to true to force all Enterprise services to use SSL for internal communication
     enabled: true
-    # Specify whether cert is verfied against the local certifacte bundle (If set to false, self-signed certs are allowed)
+    # Specify whether cert is verified against the local certificate bundle (If set to false, self-signed certs are allowed)
     verifyCerts: true
     certSecretKeyFileName: internal-cert-key.pem
     certSecretCertFileName: internal-cert.pem

 ui:
+  # Specify an LDAP CA cert if using LDAP authenication
   ldapsRootCaCertName: ldap-combined-ca-cert-bundle.pem
 ```